64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 -Memory with security logic
 -Memory with CPU

+The  security  logic  can  be  used  to  control  access  to  the  memory  for  authorized  use  only.
+This  is usually  accomplished  by  some  form  of  access  code  which  may  be  quite  large  (64  bits  or  more)

 The T = 0 protocol is byte-oriented, which means that the smallest unit processed by the protocol is a single byte.
 The transmission data unit consists of a header containing a class byte, a command byte and three parameter bytes, optionally followed by a data section.